blakekrpec/CppEventSystem/README.md

 This project is an exploration of event driven programming in C++.
-I recently utilized C#'s built in event support in a Unity project and want to explore what this could look like in C++ using std::function.
+I recently utilized C#'s built in event support in a Unity project and wanted to explore what this could look like in C++ using std::function.

 Care was taken to make this cross-compile on my Ubuntu, and Windows machines.